-The map above shows the country level results of the 2016 Republican Presidential primaries as of April 5, 2016.
-Blue for Trump, gold for Cruz, red for Rubio, green for Kasich and turquoise for Carson.
+The map above shows the country level results of the 2016 Republican Presidential primaries.
+Dark blue for Trump, gold for Cruz, red for Rubio, turquoise for Kasich and light-blue for Carson.

 The map above shows the location and frequency of earthquakes in the United States from 2010 until early 2016.
 During that time: “Oklahoma has gone from averaging 2 earthquakes a year to averaging nearly 3 earthquakes a day!
 (See the rectangle above)

 Given how popular the Probability of a White Christmas Across Europe map turned out to be, we were happy to find that the National Oceanic and Atmospheric Administration has created a similar map for the United States.